ROSALIND is a cloud-based gene expression and genomic data analysis tool designed for life scientists.

 EM: It is reliable, accurate, and the panels NanoString provides are so diverse.
 I like that users can target exactly what they need for their research.
 The panels have the right number of genes for targeted gene expression.

-NSTG: What advice would you give other researchers considering using ROSALIND to analyze their nCounter data?
+NSTG: What advice would you give other researchers considering using ROSALIND as a data analysis tool for their nCounter data?
 What features of ROSALIND would you highlight to them?

 EM: To NanoString customers, I would recommend using it because of all the features ROSALIND provides for NanoString data analysis: it’s fast and more intuitive compared to other solutions.
 Furthermore, once they have analyzed data with ROSALIND, should they decide to do another type of assay, like RNA-seq or ChIP-Ssq or scRNA-seq, they can compare the results with their NanoString data by running the meta-analysis feature on ROSALIND.